evilbinary/myblog/README.md

 Admin user name and password
 ----------------------------
-As the `git push` output scrolls by, keep an eye out for a line of output that starts with `CLIENT_MESSAGE: `.
+As the `git push` output scrolls by, keep an eye out for a line of output that starts with `Django application credentials: `.
 This line contains the generated admin password that you will need to begin administering your Django app.
 This is the only time the password will be displayed, so be sure to save it somewhere.
 You might want